 Can I use mypy to type check my existing Python code?¶

 Mypy supports most Python features and idioms, and many large Python projects are using mypy successfully.
 Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a codebase that are less dynamic.

 Will static typing make my programs run faster?¶

 Mypy only does static type checking and it does not improve performance.
 It has a minimal performance impact.
 In the future, there could be other tools that can compile statically typed mypy code to C modules or to efficient JVM bytecode, for example, but this is outside the scope of the mypy project.
-It may also be possible to modify existing Python VMs to take advantage of static type information, but whether this is feasible is still unknown.
-This is nontrivial since the runtime types do not necessarily correspond to the static types.

 How do I type check my Python 2 code?¶

 You can use a comment-based function annotation syntax